peasant98/DataScienceNBA/README.md

 # DataScienceNBA

-Using Python to Examine the Stats in the NBA as a supplement to taking Data Science.
+Using Python to examine stats in the NBA as a supplement to taking Data Science at CU Boulder (*CSCI 3022*)